 - Have less than one year of acute care experience

-To find the job listing for the START Program at Rush Copley, view our current job opportunities and enter "new grad RN" in the keyword search box.
+- To find the job listing for the START Nurse Residency Program at Rush Copley, view current job opportunities and enter "new grad RN" in the keyword search box.

-Cohorts start in March, August and November of each year.
-Applications are accepted when the START positions are posted 2-3 months prior to cohort starting.
+- Applications are accepted when the START Nurse Residency Program positions are posted 2-3 months prior to March, August, or November.

 Nursing Portfolio

-New grads who are selected as prospective candidates will be asked to submit a portfolio that highlights their professional goals and accomplishments.
+New graduate nurses who are selected as prospective candidates will be asked to submit a portfolio that highlights their professional goals and accomplishments.
 The portfolio should include the following:

-- Professional Goals: A clear statement outlining your short-term and long-term career objectives.
+- Professional Goals: A clear statement outlining short-term and long-term career objectives.

-- Resume: An updated resume detailing your educational background, work experience, and relevant skills.
-Including college transcripts.
+- Resume: An updated resume detailing educational background, work experience, and relevant skills.

-- Projects and Work Samples: Examples of your work that demonstrate your skills and accomplishments, including any relevant projects completed during your studies or internships.
+- Projects and Work Samples: Examples of work that demonstrate skills and accomplishments, including any relevant projects completed during the course of studies or internships.

-- Certifications and Awards: Any certifications, honors, or awards that showcase your qualifications and achievements.
+- Certifications and Awards: Any certifications, honors, or awards that showcase qualifications and achievements.

-- Personal Statement: A 500-word essay that reflects your passion for your field and your motivation for pursuing your career goals and why you should be chosen for the START program.
+- Personal Statement: A 500-word essay that reflects your passion for your field, your motivation for pursuing your career goals, and why you should be chosen for the START Nurse Residency Program.

 Accreditation Statement